ISO 9001 1994 Requirements in Plain English

 • Specify how review of nonconforming products must be carried out.

-• Ensure that your customers are notified when nonconforming products are going to be used with or without modification (when required by contract).
+• Ensure that your customers are notified when nonconforming products are going to be used with or without modification.

 4.14 Corrective and preventive action